mssola/dotfiles/README.md

 WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-The files under the `bin` directory are licensed under the GPLv3 (or at your
+The files under the `bin` directory and all Emacs Lisp files are licensed under
-option any later version).
-The license itself can be found in the
+the GPLv3 (or at your option any later version).
+The license itself can be
-`LICENSE.gpl3` file, and the header of it is as follows:
+found in the `LICENSE.gpl3` file, and the header of it is as follows:

 ```
 Copyright (C) 2014-2016 Miquel Sabaté Solà <mikisabate@gmail.com>